On the Burness-Giudici Conjecture: Proof of Theorem

 Suppose $M_0=\PGL(2,p^{\frac{n}{2}})$ be a maximal subgroup of $T$ where $p$ is an odd prime.
 Consider the primitive action of $T$ on $\O'$.
 When $q$ is a prime, it was proved in \cite[Lemma 4.1]{PX} that there exist no regular suborbits.
-In fact, checking \cite[Lemma 4.1]{PX} we find the proof is true for any prime power $q$.
-Therefore, we have $\G=\emptyset$, that is $b(T)\neq 2$, and so $b(G)\ne 2$.
+In fact, checking \cite[Lemma 4.1]{PX}, we find the proof is true for any prime power $q$.
+Hence $b(T)\neq 2$ and $b(G)\ne 2$.

 3mm